 This will open the Change Security Settings dialog, where the signing certificate and

 The Signing Certificate and Encryption Certificate options should already be preselected with your certificate, but you can use the Choose… button to verify their details (or explicitly choose a certificate if more than one is available).
 Message signing can either be turned on by default by checking the Add digital signature to outgoing messages box under Encrypted e-mail or on a per-message basis by activating the Sign button under Options → Permission:

-- Mozilla Thunderbird: In the Tools menu, select
+- Mozilla Thunderbird: First copy the exported PKCS#12 file from step 7 to your system.
+In the Tools menu, select

 Account Settings… and click Security under the